Pan-Fried Pesto Scallops

 Canola oil as needed

-Toast your pistachios in a dry pan until golden-brown.
+Toast your pistachios in a dry pan until golden brown.
 Roughly chop and set aside.

 Heat oil in a pan until shimmering, and add your scallops.
 Sear for 2 minutes, Flip them over and cook for 1 minute more.

 Add the butter to the pan and baste the scallops.
-Cook for another 20 seconds, squeeze a little lemon juice over them, and transfer to a paper towel to soak up any excess oil.
+Cook for 20 seconds, squeeze a little lemon juice over them, and transfer to a paper towel to soak up any excess oil.

 Spoon a little pesto onto each scallop, and then add the pistachios.